zuozhenggh/learning-library/developer-library/microservices-with-converged-db/scaling/scaling.md

     <copy>cd $GRABDISH_HOME/artillery; ./test.sh</copy>
     ```

-## Task 3: Load test and scale the database tier
+## Task 3: Load Test and Scale the Database Tier

 1. To scale the Order DB Autonomous Transaction Processing database to **2 OCPUs**, click the navigation icon in the top-left corner of the Console and go to Autonomous Transaction Processing.